BOARD OF DIRECTORS - BIOS

 ZAHAVAH LEVINE

-Professional: Lawyer and former digital media exec.
-In roles at YouTube, Google, and Rhapsody (the first on-demand streaming subscription service), helped develop the businesses and licensing models that pay artists for music online.
-More recent focus is voting rights and election law.
+Professional: Lawyer and former digital media exec focused on music.
+Helped develop the business and licensing models that pay artists for music

 RUSSELL D. POLLOCK

-Personal: Lives in Berkeley, married to a gifted fine artist, and has two grown sons, one of whom is in the music industry in Los Angeles, and another in Berkeley who is a medical professional and plays the drums.
+Personal: I live in Berkeley, am married to a gifted fine artist, and have two grown sons, one in the music industry in Los Angeles, and another in the Bay Area who is a medical professional and a jazz/rock drummer.
+Freight Connection: I served on the Freight board from 2010 through 2018, and rejoined the board in 2021.
+In addition to the shows it presents, the Freight has been a delightful source of music community through the jams and classes that it hosts.

 MARCI RUBIN

-Personal: Lives in Oakland.
+Personal: Lives in Albany.
 Has a son, daughter-in-law & grandson.
 Marci is a serious student of Nia – a dance, martial arts & wellness program – and is a certified Black Belt Nia teacher.

 Freight Connection: Freight attendee since it opened in 1968.
 Prior Freight Board member from 2000-2012, and Board Chair from 2006-2012.
 Rejoined the Board in 2022.